wp-document-revisions/wp-document-revisions/readme.txt

 * NEW: Implement Gutenberg Blocks for Shortcodes and Widget.
 Documentation added.
 * NEW: Integrate with either Edit-flow or PublishPress plugins
+* FIX: Document Taxonomies using default term counts will use same method as WORKFLOW_STATE, i.e. count all not-trashed documents
 * FIX: Review of Rewrite rules with/without trailing slash; also extend file extension length
 * FIX: Update code to WP Coding Standards 2.2.1 (and fix new sniff errors)
 * FIX: Update coveralls to 2.2, dealerdirect/codesniffer to 0.6, phpunit/phpunit to 8.5 and wp/cli to 2.4.1